GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 ## Products vs Additional products

 The report contains two tables: **Products** and **Additional products**.
 The Products table contains most products and is comprehensive and up to date.
 Alternately, the Additional products table is for products that cannot be tracked automatically by our system due to technical limitations.
 Therefore, this table contains only basic data and it may be slightly delayed.
 This is because the Additional products table is manually updated by our staff.

+NOTE yearly products are published yearly not on strict date.

 ## Algorithm for Timeliness